SebPartof2/dragonegg/docs/index.md

-# Welcome to United States Aviation
+# Home
-This is a WIP.
-Feel free to take a look around or [contact us](mailto:kangs@unitedstatesaviation.us).
+These are the official rules for the Dragon Egg SMP.
+This is still a work in progress.